astrobeef/obsidian.md.html/README.md

 ## Tags
 To handle tags, I have the option to use `<a>` element types, which would make the tags clickable.
 This would be useful for a site without JavaScript to enable a pseudo-search feature which links to a dedicated page for the tag.
 The dedicated page would include links for every occurance of the tag.
 However, if I don't consider this restriction, it would be more modern for the elements to be `<span>`.
 JavaScript could then be used to interact with `<span>` tags in ways that mimic Obsidian interactions.
+I'm going to make this an option: use links (for those neglecting JavaScript) or use buttons (for those using JavaScript)